wr1/cfold/docs/index.md

 # cfold Documentation

-`cfold` is a command-line tool for folding Python codebases into a single text file and unfolding modified versions back into a directory, ideal for LLM interaction.
+`cfold` is a command-line tool for folding Python codebases into a single JSON file and unfolding modified versions back into a directory, ideal for LLM interaction.
 All file paths are handled relative to the current working directory (CWD).

 ## Features

-- **Fold**: Combine specific files or the current directory into a `.txt` file, with optional prompt inclusion.
+- **Fold**: Combine specific files or the current directory into a `.json` file, with optional prompt inclusion.
+Visualizes file tree and instruction categories.
 - **Unfold**: Apply changes (modifications, deletions, or new files) back to a directory.
 - **Init**: Generate a project template with custom instructions.
 - Supports UV, GitHub CI, MkDocs, and `.foldignore` for file exclusions.
+- Uses Pydantic for data validation of input/output JSON.

 ## Quick Start